bomatson/leap_drumkit/article.md

 Also, I wanted to account for the dynamics of each hit.
 The velocity of the stroke is the key ingredient in determining how hard the drum is hit.
 This could not be captured effectively if the velocity was always so close to 0.

-The solution, thanks to some great help from (Alex Cruikshank)[http://www.carbonfive.com/employee/alex-cruikshank], was to create an imaginary threshold (say, 6 inches from the LeapMotion) and log the previous Y position of each stroke.
+The solution, thanks to some great help from [ Alex Cruikshank ]( http://www.carbonfive.com/employee/alex-cruikshank ), was to create an imaginary threshold (say, 6 inches from the LeapMotion) and log the previous Y position of each stroke.
-This way, a hit was only detected if the current Y position was less than the threshold, and the previous y_position was above it:
+This way, a hit was only detected if the current Y position was less than the threshold, and the previous Y position was above it:

 ````ruby
 def is_a_hit?(y_position)